-- 3.1 The committee met five times for durations of one to five days between January and August, 1990.
+- 3.1 The committee met five times for durations of one to five days between January and August 1990.
 It invited some more specialists to attend its first meeting and held a wide range of discussions.
-The Committee decided to follow the following broad parameters for work within the framework provided by the terms of reference. - 1.
-The Committee will take an integrated view of primary level education being provided in the country through formal as well as non-formal streams.
-Accordingly, the minimum levels of learning to be specified by the Committee will be applicable to primary level education both in the formal and the non-formal streams. - 2.
-The Committee recognized that the curriculum prescribed for primary level education consists of a number of subject areas.
-It was decided that the Committee will draw minimum levels of learning only in respect of three subjects, namely, language (mother tongue), mathematics and environmental studies.
+The committee decided to follow the following broad parameters for work within the framework provided by the terms of reference: - The committee will take an integrated view of primary level education being provided in the country through formal as well as non-formal streams.
+Accordingly, the minimum levels of learning to be specified by the committee will be applicable to primary level education, both in the formal and the non-formal streams. - The committee recognized that the curriculum prescribed for primary level education consists of a number of subject areas.
+It was decided that the committee will draw minimum levels of learning only in respect of three subjects, namely, language (mother tongue), mathematics and environmental studies. - Even though the terms of reference required the specification of Minimum Levels with respect to Classes III and V only, the committee decided to carry out the exercise with respect to all the five classes at the primary stage.
+This was considered necessary in

-- 3. Even though the Terms of Reference required the specification) non of Minimum Levels with respect to classes III and V only, there is Committee decided to carry out the exercise with respect to all 11 the five classes at the primary stage.
-This was considered necessary in order to ensure proper progression of competencies within no each class as well as across the five classes. - 4.
-The Committee recognized that consideration of non-cognitive e aspects of learning is a wide area and demands a separate exercise.
-Therefore, it was decided that the present exercise may not to deal with the psychomotor domain and even in the affective domain?
-The Committee would only indicate the direction in which educational programmes be reoriented for imbibing a few basic characteristics relevant to personal and social growth of the individual as well as national development. - 3.2 Following these basic clarification regarding the terms of reference and the work of the Committee, specific tasks were taken up by the members and others associated with the work of the Committee.
-The draft material developed through this process were presented and discussed in the subsequent meetings of the Committee.
-The revised versions were provisionally adopted at the fourth meeting of the Committee held in June 1990.
-It was also decided to hold a wide range of consultations with practising teachers from the formal as well as the non-formal streams before finalizing the MLLs, the scheme of evaluation and suggestions for strengthening instructional programmes in the non-cognitive areas of learning.

-3.3 Accordingly, consultative meetings of teachers were held seven States of Andhra Pradesh, Bihar, Gujarat, Madhya Pradesh, and Tamil Nadu with the help of Maharashtra, Rajasthan concerned State Councils of Educational Research and Training and voluntary agencies involved in non-formal education grammes in these States.
-Each meeting was of 5 day duration and 30 to 35 participants.
-In all, 227 primary school teachers had NFE instructors were consulted through this process. suggestions given by the participants of the meetings were lated and placed before the Committee in its fifth and meeting in August, 1990.
+- order to ensure proper progression of competencies within each class as well as across the five classes. - 4.
+The committee recognized that consideration of non-cognitive aspects of learning is a wide area and demands a separate exercise.
+Therefore, it was decided that the present exercise may not deal with the psychomotor domain and even in the effective domain the committee would only indicate the direction in which educational programmes be reoriented for imbibing a few basic characteristics relevant to personal and social growth of the individual as well as national development. - 3.2 Following these basic clarifications regarding the terms of reference and the work of the committee, specific tasks were taken up by the members and others associated with the work of the committee.
+The draft material developed through this process was presented and discussed in the subsequent meetings of the committee.
+The revised versions were provisionally adopted at the fourth meeting of the committee held in June 1990.
+It was also decided to hold a wide range of consultations with practising teachers from the formal as well as the non-formal streams before finalizing the MLLs, the scheme of evaluation and suggestions for strengthening instructional programmes in the non-cognitive areas of learning. - 3.3 Accordingly, consultative meetings of teachers were held in seven States of Andhra Pradesh, Bihar, Gujarat, Madhya Pradesh, Maharashtra, Rajasthan and Tamil Nadu with the help of the concerned State Councils of Educational Research and Training and some voluntary agencies involved in non-formal education programmes in these States.
+Each meeting was of five-day duration and had 30 to 35 participants.
+In all, 227 primary school teachers and NFE instructors were consulted through this process.
+The suggestions given by the participants of the meetings were collated and placed before the committee in its fifth and final meeting in August 1990.
 In the light of the reaction of the teachers/instructors, the earlier drafts were revised and rewritten.
-The Committee also drew a up a plan of action for implementing the recommendations of the Committee.
+The committee also drew up a plan of action for implementing the recommendations of the committee.